nwayyanant/tipitaka-poc-starter/README.md

    cd tipitaka-poc-starter

-2. Copy environment file :
+2. Copy environment file : Copy .env.example → .env and adjust if needed.
 	cp .env.example .env

-3. Add your data files under data/:
+3. Add your data files under data/: Put your CSVs into data/ before running.
 	example: chunk.csv, windows.csv # these file can be manually download from google drive

 4. Start everything:
 	./scripts/start.sh

 5. Repo Structure should be like: